 - Change management process and requirements for priorities

 - Learning organization roles and responsibilities (current vs. future)

 If the learning strategy currently in place does not cover each of these points, plan to include them in the content strategy to ensure alignment between the two.
 It is necessary to document the goals of the learning function, the priorities over time and the financial impacts of these decisions.

 The benefits of a content strategy

 As stated, the content strategy is the methodology to solve business goals through the systematic design, development, delivery, and maintenance of content.
 The primary benefit is to get the right content to the right people at the right time, and for the right reasons.
 But a content strategy is also necessary to get the maximum return on your content investment.
 After all, your content is a business asset and the more use you get out of it, the more value it has.
-You want your content to be a reusable, scalable and measurable business asset.
+You want your learning content to be a reusable, scalable and measurable business asset.
 Proper management of content increases efficiencies, reduces time to market, and enables learning to provide more opportunities for learners to interact with information over time, improving retention and performance.